Sustainability practices at

 Pacuare Lodge

 At Pacuare Lodge, we are fully committed to sustainable tourism.
 This means we strive to limit any negative impacts of our operations.
 At the same time, we have created strong programs to help support conservation and benefit nearby communities.
-This policy is by no means limited to the Lodge – it extends through our Böëna Wilderness Lodges: Lapa Ríos, Monteverde Lodge & Gardens, and Tortuga Lodge & Gardens.
+This policy is by no means limited to the Lodge – it extends through our Böëna Wilderness Lodges: Lapa Ríos, Tortuga Lodge & Gardens, Monteverde Lodge & Gardens, and Cloud Forest Lodge.
+Read more about our Sustainability Policy.

 As pioneers of sustainable tourism in Costa Rica, we have taken many steps to improve our relationship with the environment and local community social development.
 And we share the lessons we’ve learned with our guests, staff, and the surrounding communities.
 Through experience, we know that sustainable operations and environmental conservation are not only possible but practical.